-Description: A 60% credit of the amount contributed is available for expenditures on activities approved by municipalities such as: (1) neighborhood assistance; (2) job training or education; (3) community services; (4) crime prevention; (5) cash donations used for purchase of open space; or (6) community-based alcoholism prevention or treatment programs.
+Description: A 60% (100% in the case of energy conservation programs) credit of the amount contributed is available for expenditures on activities approved by municipalities such as: (1) neighborhood assistance; (2) job training or education; (3) community services; (4) crime prevention; (5) cash donations used for purchase of open space; or (6) community-based alcoholism prevention or treatment programs.
 A 100% credit is available for energy conservation or construction or rehabilitation of dwelling units for families of low and moderate income.
 The program is administered by the Department of Revenue Services.
 The minimum amount for which a credit is granted is \$250, the annual credit limit per business firm is \$150,000, a non-profit organization is limited to receiving \$150,000 in contributions in the aggregate, and the annual limit for all firms is \$5 million.
 Unused credits may be carried back for two years.

-&lt;sup>24 Insurance Reinvestment Fund, Digital Animation, Film Production, and Film Production Infrastructure tax credits are subject to alternative limitations.
+23Insurance Reinvestment Fund, Digital Animation, Film Production, and Film Production Infrastructure tax credits are subject to alternative limitations.